ifpen/wfcrl-env/README.md

 envs.list_envs()
 ```

-All wind farms environments are implemented with both the `Gymnasium` and `PettingZoo` API, and can be run on both the `Floris` and the `FastFarm` wind farm simulators.
+All wind farms environments are implemented with both the `Gymnasium` and `PettingZoo` API, and can be run on both the `Floris` and the `FAST.Farm` wind farm simulators.

 The root name of the environment is associated with a specific layout, of arrangement of turbines in the field.
 It is combined with a prefix and a suffix:
 - A `Dec_` prefix is added before environment names to indicate an Agent Environment Cycle implementation supported by `PettingZoo`.
-- A `Floris` or `Fastfarm` suffix is added after the name of the environment to indicate the name of the background simulator.
+- A `Floris` or `FAST.Farm` suffix is added after the name of the environment to indicate the name of the background simulator.

 | Root Name          | **\# Agents** | **Description**     |